You asked – we answered.

 Assured Vehicle Protection will maintain your company’s accounting records and will prepare your annual report that will be provided to the appointed tax preparer and the Turks and Caicos registered agent.
 AVP will prepare monthly financial statements detailing all activities of reinsurance operations.
 AVP, in conjunction with the direct writing insurance company will monitor claims losses and project such operations through contract earn out.
 DealerRE will meet with owners periodically to review the operations and financial direction of the company.

 The IRS no longer has reinsurance companies included in listed transactions.
 This is because they found most reviewed to be compliant.
 While we have not experienced audit volumes, no fear should be felt if properly organized and administered.

 We coordinate licensing and tax preparation.

 AVP (Assured Vehicle Protection) is the administrator for your reinsurance company.
 DealerRE is an independent managing agency that works closely with AVP to help you manage your reinsurance company.
 AVP will handle many aspects of your reinsurance company, to include adjudication of claims, billing, tax returns, license renewal, etc. For more information on AVP, please visit the following link.

-If you’d like to know if you are right for us, just ask!
+If you would like to know if reinsurance is right for you, just ask!